willroberts/openrvs-registry/README.md

 #### Editing Code

-I strongly recommend [VSCode](https://code.visualstudio.com/) by Microsoft for writing Go code on Windows.
+I recommend [VSCode](https://code.visualstudio.com/) by Microsoft for writing Go code on Windows.
 It's free, and when you open a `.go` file for the first time, it will automatically prompt you to install the Go extension.

 The most useful buttons are in the top-left.
 From top to bottom: "Explorer" for organizing files in a repo, "Search" for finding strings across all files, and "Source Control" for the built-in Git integration.
-You can create branches, push, and pull from inside VSCode.
+You can create branches, commit, push, and pull from inside VSCode.

 ## Deployments